|

 systems use electronic wizardry (voltage invertors) to increase bulb

 temperature and therefore brightness.
-HID bulbs
+HID

 are very efficient with battery power and can produce massive equivalent power